Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: The Proposed Method

-We use the three channels as examples to illustrate and analyze the cross-channel matching representation framework proposed in this paper.
-The overall diagram of the architecture is shown in Figure 4 (a).
-First, for the data of any two channels, use the cross-channel representation learning model (Attentive-Matching) proposed in this article to obtain the transitional matching representation from channel 2 to channel 1 or from channel 1 to channel 2.
-Then the transitional matching representations from the other two channels to the current channel are summed to obtain the cross-channel transitional representation of the current channel.
-For example, the cross-channel matching representation of social -channel can be represented as the follows:
+We use the three channels as examples to illustrate and analyze the cross-motif matching representation framework that is proposed in this paper.
+A diagram of the overall architecture is shown in Figure 4 (a).
+First, for the data of any two motifs, we use the cross-motif representation learning model (the attentive-matching model) proposed in this paper to obtain the transitional matching representation from motif 2 to motif 1 or from motif 1 to motif 2.
+Then, the transitional matching representations from the other two motifs to the current motif are summed to obtain the cross-motif transitional representation of the current motif.
+For example, the cross-motif matching representation of the social motif can be expressed as follows:

-where $H_s^n,H_j^n,H_p^n$ is the user representation under each channel obtained by equation (2), $Attm(\cdot)$ is the Attentive-Matching model we proposed in section 4.1.2.
-We extend it to a more general case (there are $L$ channels), and the matching representation of each channel is calculated as follows:
+where $H_s^n,H_j^n,H_p^n$ denote the user representations under the three motifs that are obtained by Equation (2) and $Attm(\cdot)$ is the attentive-matching model that we propose in Section 4.1.2.
+We extend it to a more general case (with $L$ motifs), and the matching representation of each motif is calculated as follows:

-where $H_i^n$ is the user representation under channel $i$, and $H_i^m$ is the cross-channel matching representation of the user under channel $i$.
+where $H_i^n$ is the user representation under motif $i$, and $H_i^m$ is the cross-motif matching representation of the user under motif $i$.